 It’s no secret that sexual assault is a pervasive issue on college campuses.
-We know that 20-25% of college women and 15% of college men are raped during their time in college, and that one in four transgender or gender non-conforming undergraduate students experience sexual assault2.
+We know that 20-25% of college women and 15% of college men are raped during their time in college and that one in four transgender or gender non-conforming undergraduate students experience sexual assault.

 What is less known is that college freshmen are at the greatest risk for experiencing sexual violence.
 Specifically, the first three months of freshmen year are considered the most dangerous.
 This is referred to as the “red zone.”

 At this time, colleges and universities are not required to provide comprehensive education to incoming students related to sexual or relationship violence.
 This is why it’s crucial for parents to discuss topics like consent, drugs and alcohol, and how to recognize the signs of unhealthy relationships.
-Additionally, knowing that many institutions of higher education continue to be hostile towards survivors of sexual violence, it’s important that young adults know where to turn to for support should they need it.
-Ideally, after this conversation, you’ll be one of the people they feel comfortable turning to.
 Check out our suggestions for starting a conversation around this issue below, which includes how to start the conversation and topics to include in the discussion.

 Starting the Conversation

-- “I want you to have fun in college, but I also want you to be safe and don’t want you to hurt others.”
+- “I want you to have fun in college, but I also want you to be safe and respect others.”

 - “Sexual violence is going to be a topic that you encounter in college, whether it be in a class you take or a training, and you’re going to have friends and peers who are survivors, whether they share that with you or not.”